Simultaneous approximation in Lebesgue and Sobolev norms via eigenspaces: Abstract

 \section{Abstract}

-We show how to approximate functions defined on smooth bounded domains by elements of eigenspaces of linear operators (e.g.\ the Laplacian or the Stokes operator) in such a way that the approximations are bounded and converge in both Sobolev and Lebesgue spaces simultaneously.
-We prove an abstract result referred to fractional power spaces of positive, self-adjoint, compact-inverse operators on Hilbert spaces, and then obtain our main result by identifying explicitly these fractional power spaces for the Dirichlet Laplacian and Dirichlet Stokes operators.
-As a simple application we prove that all weak solutions of the convective Brinkman--Forchheimer equations posed on a bounded domain in $\R^3$ satisfy the energy equality.
+We approximate functions defined on smooth bounded domains by elements of the eigenspaces of the Laplacian or the Stokes operator in such a way that the approximations are bounded and converge in both Sobolev and Lebesgue spaces.
+We prove an abstract result referred to fractional power spaces of positive, self-adjoint, compact-inverse operators on Hilbert spaces, and then obtain our main result by using the explicit form of these fractional power spaces for the Dirichlet Laplacian and Stokes operators.
+As a simple application, we prove that all weak solutions of the incompressible convective Brinkman--Forchheimer equations posed on a bounded domain in ${\mathbb R}^3$ satisfy the energy equality.